If you are going to beat the scourge of addiction, you need to enlist the full power and help of your mind, body, and spirit.

 Self-care is a great way to do things that can put you in a better place to continue with your recovery from addiction.
+(Source: Psych Central)

 - Eating well: Diet plays a massive part in our energy and mood.
-Make an effort to find meals that you can prepare and eat that are healthy and filling.
+Make an effort to find meals that you can prepare and eat that are healthy and rich.
 The added satisfaction of making delicious meals is a bonus serotonin boost.

 - Meditation and relaxation: Mediation is linked to positive well-being and overall happiness.
 There are many different forms of mediation and dozens of apps that offer guided meditation right in your own home.
+(Source: Healthline)

 Try to Help Other Addicts

 Early on in your recovery, you may think that an addict helping other addicts can be like the blind leading the blind.
-However, there is plenty of support for the idea that addicts sharing their stories and supporting other addicts creates strong relationships and safe spaces for the full disclosure needed for recovery.
+However, there is plenty of support for the idea that addicts sharing their stories and supporting other addicts creates strong relationships and safe spaces for full disclosure needed for recovery.

 By helping others early on in their recovery, you reinforce the steps you took in your recovery daily with all of your actions and thoughts.
-You are also going to have to branch out and publicly admit to others that you are an addict in order to help them, thereby strengthening your resolve in recovery.
+You are also going to have to branch out and publicly admit to others that you are an addict to help them, strengthening your resolve in recovery.

 Reach out to Steps Recovery Center

-If you or a loved one need further help in addressing recovery from addiction, there are professional, holistic rehab centers, such as the Steps Recovery Center, who can help.
+If you or a loved one need further help in addressing recovery from addiction, there are professional, holistic, rehab centers, such as the Steps Recovery Center, who can help.
 We have a team of counselors and medical professionals ready to help you make the necessary changes and re-enter a life of sobriety.
 We have locations in Salt Lake and Utah counties in Utah.
 Reach out to us today with any questions you may have.